Bendako/clm2/DEVELOPMENT.md

-# AWS LLM Continuous Training & Deployment Platform: Development Guide
+# LLM Continuous Training & Deployment Platform: Development Guide

-This guide provides step-by-step instructions for developing the AWS LLM Continuous Training & Deployment Platform from start to finish.
+This guide provides step-by-step instructions for developing the LLM Continuous Training & Deployment Platform from start to finish.
 The platform enables companies to customize, continuously train, and deploy language models according to their specific needs.
+Our development approach will focus on first building a complete local version of the system before integrating with AWS infrastructure.

 ## Table of Contents
 1. [Development Environment Setup](#1-development-environment-setup)